 Closer to the city centre, there's Dundee Botanic Garden, a 23-acre green space which opened in 1971.
 Housing a varied mix of native and exotic plants, the collection is right on the waterfront of the river Tay.

-Camperdown Wildlife Centre & Country Park.
+Camperdown Wildlife Centre & Country Park are must-visits for families spending time in Dundee.
 Camperdown Country Park is the largest public park in Dundee, covering 400 acres of green space and situated just 3 miles from the city centre.
 The Wildlife Centre is in the south-west corner of the park, home to a range of birds and exotic animals.
 Entry to the park is free, but tickets need to be purchased for the Wildlife Centre.

 If you're down at the waterfront, and especially if you decide to take a boat trip on the river, don't forget to keep your eyes peeled!
-A pod of bottlenose dolphins resides in the Tay and they can be spotted from the city by lucky locals and visitors.
+A pod of bottlenose dolphins resides in the Tay and they can often be spotted from Dundee by lucky locals and visitors.

 Just a short trip away is the golfing paradise of St Andrews, with a huge range of courses in the area to choose from to suit all abilities and interests.

 One thing Dundee is not is flat!
-Dundee Law (572ft), the highest point in the city, provides wonderful views over the whole of Dundee, the water and out to the Fife countryside and Angus glens beyond.
+Dundee Law (572ft), the highest point in the city, provides wonderful views stretching across the whole of Dundee and out to the water, the Fife countryside and the Angus glens beyond.
 A very rewarding experience on a clear day for any walkers who venture up to the top.

 Another excellent view of the city can be seen from the tower of the medieval Old Steeple, also known as St Mary's Tower.
 At 165ft tall and with 232 steps up to the top, it's certainly a workout!